snaplet/docs-old/docs/getting-started/create-a-new-datasource.md

 :::note

-**Self-hosted snapshot workers are coming in Q4 2021.** This means that developers will no longer have to give us access to your database, or store your snapshots in Snaplet's cloud.
+**Self-hosted snapshot workers are coming in Q4 2021.** This means that developers will no longer have to give us access to your database, or stored snapshots.

 :::

-Snaplet uses `54.93.75.84` and `18.158.21.101` to connect to your database.
-It's a good idea to restrict all traffic to Postgres, and only grant access where it's absolutely required!
+Snaplet uses the `54.93.75.84` and `18.158.21.101` IP addresses to connect to your database.
+It's a good idea to restrict all traffic to Postgres and grant  access where it's absolutely required!

 <div style={{textAlign: 'center'}}>